sebastjan-hribar/sebastjan-hribar.github.io/_posts/2021-09-04-tachiban-with-hanami.markdown

 ---

 In this post I'll describe how I use the authentication gem [Tachiban](https://github.com/sebastjan-hribar/tachiban) in my Hanami 1.3 applications.
-I use a separate Hanami applicaion to handle authentication and authorization.
-I'll focus on the authorization in a separate post.
+I use a separate Hanami application to handle authentication and authorization.
+I'll focus on the authorization ([Rokku](https://github.com/sebastjan-hribar/rokku)) in a separate post.

 # Authentication application elements
 There are currently five main application elements that drive authentication: users, user sessions, dashboard, password reset/update and setting Tachiban defaults.
 I use one separate module for setting the Tachiban defaults, while I override certain Tachiban methods where appropriate.